-Once you’ve completed your automotive repair training, and have a year or two of service experience under your belt, the next step in your career may be to open your own mechanic shop, making the leap from technician to owner.
+Once you’ve completed your automotive repair training, and have a year or two of service experience under your belt.
+The next step in your career may be to open your own mechanic shop, making the leap from technician to owner.

-One of the major considerations is of course – how much money will you need to make it happen?
+But before we get that far, one of the major considerations is of course – how much money will you need to make it happen?

 - Diagnostic equipment